AdamAlberty/discord-engagement-tweeter/README.md

 To run the program run the outputted binary `./discord-engagement-tweeter`.

-Optionally, you can run the app with custom config path `./discord-engagement-tweeter --config /path/to/config.json`
+Optionally, you can run the program with custom config path `./discord-engagement-tweeter --config /path/to/config.json`

 You should see a message printed in the terminal that says `Bot is running...`